Puffin Love

 And to the average Puffin

-They might seem a bit excessive
+They might seem quite excessive

 There was electric lights and an elevator